carpentries-incubator/scons-novice/episodes/06-variables.md

 scripts, `python`.
 Additionally, if we renamed our scripts we'd have to hunt through our SConstruct file in multiple places.

-We can introduce a Python [variables](../learners/reference.md#variable) after the import statements in `SConstruct` to hold our script name:
+We can introduce Python [variables](../learners/reference.md#variable) after the import statements in `SConstruct` to hold our script name:

 ```python